 What is ISBN-10?

-ISBN-10 is the original 10-digit format.
+ISBN-10 is the original version of ISBN format.
 It was introduced in 1970 and uses 9 digits plus a check digit to identify a book.
 The check digit is the last digit of the ISBN, and it is used to verify the accuracy of the other 9 digits in the ISBN.

 The 13-digit ISBN was introduced in 2007 as part of efforts to standardize all global commercial book publishing.
 The structure of 13-digit ISBNs looks like this: 978 0 306 40615 7